 Tuesdays 10am-1pm & 1PM-4PM.
 Come along and use the space, including large cutting table, sewing machines, knitting needles, crochet hooks, etc.

 Thursdays 6.30-9pm.
 A sociable textiles session where you can do your own thing, learn something new, help someone else, etc. Tea, coffee and homemade cake is always available.

-AND Group workshops first Thursday of every month. see the top of this page for the next one.
+Group workshops first Thursday of every month. see the top of this page for the next one.
 All materials included.
 All workshops suitable for beginners.
 Please arrive at 6.30pm for a 7pm start.
 All levels, beginner to experienced welcome!
 No booking required.
 Hot drinks and homemade cake available.
 We finish at 9pm.
 Cost of sessions £4 (£3 concessions).
 You can come back for your free session on another day!

 in 2017 we had the following great workshops:

 MAKE A MORSBAG